 With the huge development of electronics in the 1950s, electronic devices became cheaper, and eventually, the old pneumatic 3-15 psi systems were replaced by the analog controllers that used the 4-20 mA.

-Why 4-20, and why not 0-20 mA?
+Why 4-20 and why not 0-20 mA?

 What is a dead zero issue?

-A dead zero is that if you start the lowest signal with 0mA, the controller will not be able to differentiate if the 0mA is because the sensor is detecting the lowest signal value or there is an open circuit.
+A dead zero is that if you start the lowest signal with 0mA, the controller will not be able to differentiate if the 0 mA is because the sensor is detecting the lowest signal value or there is an open circuit.

-If you have an H2S sensor that detects 0 to 100 ppm, it will show 0mA when there is 0 ppm of H2S, and also it will show 0mA when there is an open circuit in the loop.
+If you have an H2S sensor that detects 0 to 100 ppm, it will show 0 mA when there is 0 ppm of H2S, and it will also show 0 mA when there is an open circuit in the loop.
 This will have a huge impact on the process control.

-How do you solve a dead zero issue?
+How to solve a dead zero issue?

 Why 4 mA?

-Electronic chips require at least 3 mA to work
+Electronic chips require at least 3mA to work

 The 20% bias

-The original control signal was 3-15 psi, the 20% of 15 is 3, and the 20% of 20 mA is 4 mA.
+The original control signal was 3-15 psi; the 20% of 15 is 3 and the 20% of 20mA is 4 mA.

-The human heart can withstand up to 30mA
+The human heart can withstand up to 30 mA.

-20 mA is used as the maximum because the human heart can withstand up to 30 mA of current only.
-So, from a safety point of view, 20 mA is chosen.
+20 mA is used as the maximum because the human heart can withstand up to 30 mA of current only. so, from a safety point of view, 20 mA is chosen.

 1:5 rule